gu-gridh/queerlit-gui/README.md

 Issues are on GitHub: https://github.com/CDH-DevTeam/queerlit-gui/issues

 To get a sorted overview, run [`docs/issues.sh`](docs/issues.sh).
 It requires [jq](https://stedolan.github.io/jq/) and outputs CSV data, which you can save to a file and open in LibreOffice Calc or similar.

+### Releases

+Notable changes are logged in [CHANGELOG.md](CHANGELOG.md).
+Releasing a new version means:

+1. Making sure changes are logged under a new version number (bump the major, minor or patch number) in `CHANGELOG.md` in the `dev` branch
+2. Merging `dev` into `main` without fast-forwarding
+3. Tagging the merge commit with the version number in the form `vX.X.X`
+4. Pushing the branches and the tag: `git push; git push --tags`